On positive scalar curvature and moduli of curves: Universal properties of Riemannian metrics equivalent to

 \subsubsection{The Ricci metric and the perturbed Ricci metric}

 In \cite {Tromba86, Wolpert86} it is shown that the Weil-Petersson metric has negative sectional curvature.
 The negative Ricci curvature tensor defines a new metric $ds_{\tau}^2$ on $\mathbb{M}_g$, which is called the $\textit{Ricci metric}$.
 Trapani in \cite{Trapani92} proved $ds_{\tau}^2$ is a complete K\"ahler metric.
 In \cite{LSY04} Liu-Sun-Yau perturbed the Ricci metric with the Weil-Petersson metric to give new metrics on $\mathbb{M}_g$ which are called the \textsl{perturbed Ricci metrics}, denoted by $ds_{LSY}^2$.
 More precisely, let $\omega_{\tau}$ be the K\"ahler form of the Ricci metric, for any constant $C>0$, the K\"ahler form of the perturbed Ricci metric is

-Motivated by the results in \cite{McMullen00}, K. Liu, X. Sun and S. T. Yau in \cite{LSY04} showed that
+Motivated by the results of McMullen in \cite{McMullen00}, K. Liu, X. Sun and S. T. Yau in \cite{LSY04} showed that

 \begin{theorem}[Liu-Sun-Yau] On the moduli space $\mathbb{M}_g$, both $(\mathbb{M}_g,ds_{\tau}^2)$ and $(\mathbb{M}_g,ds_{LSY}^2)$ satisfy

 (1).
 They have bounded sectional curvatures and finite volumes.